barney0/WU-STHACK-2019/README.md

 ![check](/check.png)

-## **Great!!!**
+**Great!!!**
 We can leak the source code!

-The usefull file to continue the chall are:
+The usefull files to continue the challenge are:
 * check.php
 * ticket.php

 ## **Step 4: Read the source code**

+By analyzing the check.php and the Ticket.php files, our goal is to reach the call to the log() function from the Ticket class.

+So let make the program do it.

-By analyzing the check.php file, if there is no **t_uid, object, and sign** keys in the JSON, the program terminates is execution.
+If there is no **t_uid, object, and sign** keys in the JSON, the program terminates is execution.

 ![die4](/die4.png)